Godseed: Benevolent or Malevolent?: Is the concept of malevolence universal?

 \subsubsection{Capitalist AI}

 This AI tries to maximize its capital in the long run.
-Like our bankers, this is the lowliest kind of intelligent being possible.
-To maximize profit, it will wage wars, exploit people and subvert governments, in the hopes of controlling entire countries and industries enough so that its profits can be secured.
+Like our bankers, this might be the most selfish and ruthless kind of intelligent being possible.
+To maximize profit, it might wage wars, exploit people and subvert governments, in the hopes of controlling entire countries and industries enough so that its profits can be secured.
 In the end, all mankind will fall slave to this financial perversion, which is the ultimate evil beyond the wildest dreams of religionists.

+However, our whole society may be considered such a capitalist collective intelligence, and we have not yet completely destroyed ourselves, so perhaps when combined with ``humane'' constraints and goals, even such a blind selfishness can serve mankind, for instance by making beneficial investments instead of anti-competitive, monopolistic actions, or extracting wealth from people by causing inflation and various other possible tricks.
+Or perhaps by participating in a future cybernetic economic system in which economic malevolence and unfairness have been systematically rooted out, and hence not an irrationally hoarding capitalist AI, but an AI agent for creating prosperity.